mn29983/HotelReservation/README.md

 #### Creating a New Room
 1. In the Navigation bar, click on the "Add room" option.
-2. Fill in the required details such as room number, type, Description, Capacity, etc.
+2. Fill in the required details such as room number, type, description, capacity, etc.
 3. Click the "Create" button to create a new room.

 #### Editing/Updating a Room